Keeta Williams Keeta Williams

 I worked as a freelance music journalist and as a copywriter for Australian record labels.
 I designed a successful website — The Hangout of Unknown Bands.
 And after a decade in radio and music, I entered a completely new field — early childhood education.

 I trained as a teacher, became a children's service director, and later a trainer and assessor.
-Simultaneously, I maintained my work in freelance writing.
+Simultaneously, I maintained my freelance work in digital communications.
 My clients were small businesses, SEO agencies and publications.

 As a journalist, I wrote for The Guardian, The Sydney Morning Herald, SBS, and news.com.au.
 My background in teaching allowed me to write (and design websites) about education, and my experience as a competitive boxer allowed me to write as a sports reporter.
 One of my favourite moments was live reporting during the Olympic trials.

 Out of all the places I travelled to, I finally settled in Goolwa on South Australia's Fleurieu Peninsula.
-My life is a lot slower and quieter, but that's perfect.
-I use my professional experiences to support local businesses in digital marketing, web design and multimedia content creation.
-I still write as a freelance journalist.
+My life is a lot slower and quieter here, but that's perfect.
+Since moving here, I have been working on larger websites involving data and complex forms of content.
+I also worked briefly as a family and documentary photographer.